 Solutions for Surface Go That Won’t Turn on

 One of the most common reasons your Microsoft Surface Go won’t turn on is when your tablet has a low or empty battery.
-To protect the battery from wear or dead, Microsoft has developed multi-level safeguard features from Windows to the device’s firmware to stop your tablet from turning on.
+To protect the battery from wear or death, Microsoft has developed multi-level safeguard features from Windows to the device’s firmware to stop your tablet from turning on.

 - Plug your Surface charger into an outlet.

-- Plug the Surface charging cable into the tablet charging (Surface Connect) port.
+- Plug the Surface charging cable into the tablet (Surface Connect) port.
 The port is on the right side of the tablet.

 - Charge it for 5 to 15 minutes, depending on how powerful the charger is.
 Try to turn it on again by pressing the power button on the keyboard.